openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 A static readonly field must be initialized as follows:

--  By using a field *initializer*, or
+-  By using a field initializer, or
 -  As a result of a class initializer (see :ref:`Class Initializer`).